Planning procedures and performance

 The next step is to publicise the application.
 For most types of application we have a statutory duty to allow members of the public at least 21 days to comment on the application, this is known as the consultation period. if there is a bank holiday within the publicity period we will extend it.

-Valid applications can be publicised in several ways:
+Valid applications are publicised in several ways: